Anyway. Moving on.

-I enjoy shopping, the arts fine/not-so-fine, exploring architecture and design, lectures, film including classics/foreign, travel, daily work-outs, reading and current events.
+I enjoy the adventure of the marketplace, the arts fine/not-so-fine, exploring architecture and design, thrifting and yard sales, lectures, film including classics/foreign, travel, daily work-outs, reading and current events.
 Unlike your typical Jewish boy, I'm handy and look pretty studly in a tool belt.
 I may wanna see what YOU look like in it some time, though. ; ) I've had a few careers - among them interior designer, newspaper restaurant critic, art director - all verbiage and visuals stuff.
 Recently moved from Los Angeles back home to build an apparel/lifestyle brand and sure could use a muse.
 All told, I'm a sharp, fun, big-hearted lug whose fondest wish is to meld sublimely with one stylish, witty, substantive gal.

 We have a Tracy/Hepburn vibe.
 Ok, it's trite but still, what a model!
 As for you?
 Be sweeTart...saucy...sassy...plucky yet unafraid to show some vulnerability.
 A coequal style/substance package.
 In re style, I hope you dig the modern and/or classic over glitzy, frou-frou or saccharine.
 A great shoe collection & regular pedicure - and manicure - gets my attention, I must say.
 Hey, I worship at the altar of She that is Woman and I do so head to toe: details matter.